Skip to content

 Warning

-This will delete the media nodes without the graceful delete option, you can stop them graceful manually by running the /usr/local/bin/graceful_shutdown.sh script and waiting for it to finish.
+This will delete the media nodes without the graceful delete option.
+You can manually stop them gracefully by running the /usr/local/bin/graceful_shutdown.sh script and waiting for it to finish.
 You have to do it in all the media nodes because the autoscale pool will delete all media nodes and create new ones.

 1. Navigate to the DigitalOcean Autoscale Pools Web .